YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUTEXFRCDTERM
 --------------------

 MUTEXFRCDTERM, Mutual Exclusion subsystem detected forced termination of process xxxx.
-Crit salvaged from region yyyy.
+Crit salvaged from database file dddd.

-Run Time Warning: This indicates that YottaDB/GT.M confirmed inappropriate termination of the process xxxx, while holding crit on region yyyy.
+Run Time Warning: This indicates that YottaDB confirmed inappropriate termination of the process xxxx, while holding crit on database file dddd.

 Action: Determine the cause of the termination and take appropriate action.